 Energy.
 The core element of this strategy is to actively pursue opportunities to replace traditional energy sources (electricity and natural gas) with renewable options for gas (e.g. biogas), and electricity (e.g. wind, solar).
-This will include working with third parties but also projects implemented on our own sites.
+We have installed PV panels on the roofs of our plants and we cover the remaining energy need through electricity from renewable sources.

 Materials.
 Bio-based, renewable raw materials have a lower environmental impact than traditional petroleum-based inputs.
 They, in fact, help to save fossil resources and can contribute to reducing greenhouse gas emissions.
-Forest and crops absorb CO2 from the atmosphere during their growth and continue storing it once harvested.
-To get a bit technical, trees absorb through the photosynthesis CO2 and solar energy in their wood creation and release oxygen in return.
-The CO_a absorbed is kept in the wood products for their whole life-time.
+Forest and crops absorb CO_2 from the atmosphere during their growth and continue storing it once harvested.
+To get a bit technical, trees absorb through the photosynthesis CO_2 and solar energy in their wood creation and release oxygen in return.
+The CO_2 absorbed is kept in the wood products for their whole life-time.

-Our panels are made of a combination of bio-based, renewable materials (wood fiber) and resin, with the biobased share exceeding the fossil-based one - up to 70% of our products are bio-based.
+Our panels are made of a combination of bio-based, renewable materials (wood fiber) and resins, with the bio-based share exceeding the fossil-based one - up to 70% of our products are bio-based.
+Moreover, we have developed Bloom, an innovative technology to increase the share of bio-based, renewable material in the core of our panels.

-The rising availability of bio-based materials is making it more and more feasible to further increase the share of bio-based materials within our products.
-Between selecting bio-based alternatives and better-performing suppliers, sustainability will become a critical parameter when choosing our partners.
+We are continuously looking for solutions to further increase the bio-based, renewable component of our panels.
+Between selecting bio-based alternatives and betterperforming suppliers, sustainability is more and more becoming a critical parameter when choosing our partners.